Military Intelligence Directorate (Israel): Roles and jurisdiction

-Direction and operation of the 'Collection Agencies'.

-Drawing maps; providing the direction and supervision for the dissemination of maps.

-The development of 'special measures' for intelligence work.

-The development of intelligence doctrine in the realms of research, collection, and field security.

-Staff responsibility for military attachés overseas.

 History

 During the founding of the state of Israel, the Haganah military organization was primarily responsible for gathering intelligence, or one of its elite units, the Scherut Jediot (secret service), or Shai.

-Prime Minister David Ben Gurion commissioned the Shai in the late 1940s to create a secret service structure for Israel.
-Shai member Re’uwen Schiloach established based on Shai four independent services: Aman and Schin Bet and also the foreign intelligence service Machleket Hacheker and the Institute for Illegal Immigration Mossad le-Alija Bet (defunct in March 1952).
-In addition, in mid-1949 Shiloah created the Committee of Secret Service chiefs as a super-ordinate body.
-From 1963 the international secret service was officially called "Institute for Intelligence Service and Special Tasks" (ha-Mosad le-Modi'in u-le-Tafkidim Mejuhadim), short Mossad.
+Prime Minister David Ben-Gurion commissioned the Shai in the late 1940s to create a secret service structure for Israel.
+Shai member Re’uwen Schiloach established it based on four independent services: Aman and Schin Bet, the foreign intelligence service Machleket Hacheker, and the Institute for Illegal Immigration Mossad le-Alija Bet (defunct in March 1952).

+In mid-1949 Shiloah created the Committee of Secret Service chiefs as a super-ordinate body.
+From 1963 the international secret service was officially called "Institute for Intelligence Service and Special Tasks" (ha-Mosad le-Modi'in u-le-Tafkidim Mejuhadim, or Mossad).

-An offshoot of the Department of Defense was also the lesser-known Lakam technology intelligence agency.
-The existence of which was long considered a state secret.
+An offshoot of the Department of Defense was the lesser-known Lakam technology intelligence agency, the existence of which was a state secret.
 It was used to obtain scientific and technological information.
-In the 1980s, however, the Lakam lost much of its previous importance.
+In the 1980s, Lakam lost much of its previous importance.

-One of the biggest defeats of the Israeli secret services was caused by the Aman in the 1950s.
-Defense Minister Pinhas Lavon had to resign as part of the so-called Lavon affair.
+One of the biggest defeats of the Israeli secret services was caused by Aman in the 1950s.
+Defense Minister Pinhas Lavon had to resign amidst the outbreak of what became known as the Lavon affair.
 Aman-led "Operation Susannah" was intended to attack western facilities in Egypt by Israeli agents and saboteurs.
 The aim was to disrupt the good ties between the United States and the Egyptian head of state, Gamal Abdel Nasser.
+Egypt’s State Security interrogated the perpetrators and were given sensitive information from the Israeli Military Intelligence.

-The US should believe that the Egyptian state is powerless against religious organizations.
-Egypt managed uncover the agent circle.
-Ten members were sentenced in a show trial in January 1955, two of them to death.
-Lavon resigned a month later, then Benjamin Gibli, then Aman's director, two weeks later.
-Ultimately, Head of State Ben Gurion resigned in 1963 after being worn down by ongoing discussions.
+The US was supposed to believe that the Egyptian state is powerless against religious organizations but Egypt managed to uncover the agents.
+Ten members were tried in January 1955, two of them sentenced to death.
+Lavon resigned a month later, followed by Binyamin Gibli, then Aman's director, two weeks later.
+Ultimately, the Head of State Ben-Gurion resigned in 1963, worn down by the ongoing controversy.